rita-barbosa/LAPR4-2324/docs/sb_us_1003/readme.md

     sequential.
 If the previous job opening from the same customer was made in a different session, then the current session does not have access to its job reference, so it must be retrieved from the job openings' repository database.
 >
-> * Customers have their Customer Manager email as an attribute, so by using the email we can track which entities are assigned
+> * Customers have their Customer Manager email as an attribute, so by using the email we can track which customers are assigned
 >   to said user and retrieve their costumer codes.
 This is all stored in the database represented by the repository.

 >**Service Pattern**
 > * JobOpeningListDTOService
 > * JobOpeningManagementService
-> * EntityManagementService
+> * CustomerManagementService
 > * AuthorizationService
 >
 > **Justifications**
 >
-> * EntityManagementService is used in more than one functionality, and its in charge of managing request regarding entities,
+> * CustomerManagementService is used in more than one functionality, and its in charge of managing request regarding customers,
-    serving as encapsulation between the controller and the EntityRepository along with the domain classes.
+    serving as encapsulation between the controller and the CustomerRepository along with the domain classes.
 >
 > * JobOpeningManagementService is used in more than one functionality, and its in charge of managing request regarding
     jobOpenings, serving as encapsulation between the controller and the JobOpeningRepository along with the domain classes.